 Guadix

-Guadix is only 10 minutes from Purullena, and we recommend half to a full day.
+Guadix is only 10 minutes from Purullena, and we recommend half to a full day as there’s not that much to do here beyond a few key points.

 Remember, these are still people’s homes, so don’t go inside the yards or spend too long staring.

-There’s also a small park nearby that’s well-kept and quiet, a good spot to take your dog for a run and watch the city go about its day.
+Across the road from the Cathedral is a small park that’s well-kept and quiet, a good spot to take your dog for a run and watch the city go about its day and a welcome relief from the summer heat!

-Just around the corner are the ruins of a roman temple.
-They’re not the most impressive roman ruins we’ve seen but if you’re walking around the city they’re worth a peak!
+Continuing around the corner from the historic centre and you’ll find some Roman temple ruins.
+There’s not a great deal left to see of them, so they’re not the most impressive roman ruins we’ve seen but if you’re walking around the city they’re worth a peak, since signs are in Spanish and English too.

 La Calahorra

-If you still have the energy, La Calahorra is only twenty minutes further.
-This is a small village that’s easy to fit into your drive from Granada to Almeria.
+If you still have the energy after a quick stop at Guadix, La Calahorra is only twenty minutes further.
+This is a small village that’s easy to fit into your drive from Granada to Almeria and has some fun history to it!

 If you’re in a large van, parking is easiest at the bottom of the hill here.